On this page

 You can also browse a major journal in the area, Omega: journal of death and dying

-- Handbook of thanatology : the essential body of knowledge for the study of death, dying, and bereavement Also in print HQ 1073 H363 2013
+- Handbook of thanatology: The essential body of knowledge for the study of death, dying, and bereavement [print or online]

 - End of Life Care: a national dialogue

 - End of Life Stories [print or online]

 - The last dance: Encountering death and dying [print]

 - Older Adult’s Views on Death [print or online]

 - Royal Society of Canada Expert Panel: End-of-life decision making

 - World of Bereavement: Cultural Perspectives on Death in Families

 - Beware the 5 Stages of Grief - TLC Group

 - The Canadian Law Reform Commission’s definition of death (1979)